ValerioPieroni/valeriopieroni.github.io/_pages/research.md

 and the persistence of the labor income channel.
 The reason is that households at the top of the wealth distribution show large responses to monetary policy shocks and have sizable consumption shares.
 In the model, wealthy households are more responsive due to differences in the income composition and consumption-saving behavior across wealth groups.
-The analysis sheds new light on the importance of wealth concentration and heterogeneous responses for the aggregate effects of monetary policy.
+These findings shed new light on the importance of wealth concentration and heterogeneous responses for the aggregate effects of monetary policy.
 </details>
   <br>
     <br>